Around 1967 Charley accepted one last major commission from Western Publishing – illustrating Gerald Fichter’s The Animal Kingdom.2

 Although Charley would continue with limited commercial freelance work throughout the 1970s and 80s, notably for the Ford Times, the Sohioan, Ranger Rick and Procter and Gamble’s Moonbeams, he would never again accept another commission on the scale of The Animal Kingdom.

 2. Fichter, George.
 The Animal Kingdom – an Introduction to the Major Groups of Animals.
-New York: Golden Press, 1968.
-The book went through at least (and maybe only) two printings and is available with two covers, one with black text and one with red text:
+New York: Golden Press, 1968 (WorldCat).
+The book went through two printings and is available with two covers, one with black text and one with red text:

 Here is Charley’s alternate study for the cover: